Ben-Gillman/filmzen.net/README.md

 Wesbite database was built using Movie Data Analysis.ipynb and is not included in this repo due to its size

+## Footnote

-##### Data comes from F. Maxwell Harper and Joseph A. Konstan.
+Data comes from F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872